bdusell/singularity-tutorial/README.md

 allow the container to access the Nvidia drivers on the host in order to use the GPU.
 That's all we need to get GPU support working.
 Not bad!

 This program takes a while to run.
-Do not run it on the CRC frontend.
 When I run one epoch on my workstation (which has a GPU), the output looks like this:

 ```
 $ singularity exec --nv version-2.sif python3 main.py --cuda --epochs 1